2Date4Love

 To better understand single-parent families’ real situation, we need to start from the very beginning and basic facts.
 How many single mothers are out there?
 How do they raise their children, and how this affects their lives?
 Here are some answers.

-1. Single parent statistics from 2019 suggest that there are 15 million single-mother families in the US, which is three times more than there were in 1960.
+1. Numbers on single parent households suggest that there are 15 million single-mother families in the US.

 (Wealthy Single Mommy)